canonical/chisel-docs/docs/how-to/slice-a-package.md

    2. [ ] [**Inspect package [maintainer scripts]**]{#create_sdf_inspect_pkg_maintainer_scripts}

-      Since Chisel doesn't remove files, we can focus on only the `preinst` and `postinst` scripts.
+      Since Chisel doesn't remove files, we can focus only on the `preinst` and `postinst` scripts.
 Whatever these scripts do, you should aim to reproduce when defining the slices.
-In Chisel, such scripts are called "mutation scripts", and are written in
+For the simplest cases where the maintainer scripts are creating new contents (e.g. new symlinks), one should simply declare said paths as contents of the slice.
+Otherwise, if logic is involved, such scripts should be declared as "mutation scripts", which are written in
       [Starlark](https://github.com/google/starlark-go).

       <details>